All capped agreements have been re-set for 2025, so prepare and submit journal articles now with publishers where caps apply.

-The Read & Publish agreement spreadsheet which lists journal titles by publisher, and includes Field of Research and quartile information from Journal Citation Reports (using the same information as in internal university reporting) is available for UniSA staff and student use only.
-As this list is updated during the year, be sure to refer to the latest version each time you publish rather than a previously downloaded copy.
+The Read & Publish agreement spreadsheet (available to UniSA staff and student via log in) lists journal titles by publisher and includes Field of Research and quartile information from Journal Citation Reports.
+Please note the Emerald title list is not yet included but will be soon.
+This list is updated throughout the year, so refer to the latest version each time you publish, not a previously downloaded copy.

-As a second step, go to the journal and publisher website to verify the latest information prior to submitting the article.
-If you would like additional information, please contact Ask the Library.
+As a second step, always check the journal and publisher website to verify the latest information prior to submitting the article.

-The Library is participating in several Read & Publish agreements with major publishers to support UniSA academics wishing to publish Open Access.
-This page will continue to be updated as further information becomes available.
-Please contact Ask the Library if you have any questions.
+The Library is participating in several Read & Publish agreements with major publishers to support UniSA academics wishing to publish open access.

 These agreements allow researchers to publish direct to Open Access with no transactional Article Processing Charges (APCs), providing more equitable access and enhancing potential research impact.